leandrodaher/leandrodaher/README.md

 Estudo das tecnologias Typescript, NodeJS, TypeORM, ReactJS, React Native e SQLite.

 -----------------
 Hi, thanks for getting this far!
-I am a student of Information Systems and I work with Technical Support.
-I am currently practicing ReactJS, React Native and NodeJS.
-I plan to learn how to develop apps in Flutter.
-I also like to develop games in HTML5 + Javascript.
+I'm a PHP dev (Zend Framework) and bachelor's degree student in Information Systems.
+I'm currently studying Laravel, ReactJS and React Native.
+I plan to learn how to develop apps in Flutter in the future.
+I also like to develop little games in Javascript with Canvas.

 However, I want to emphasize that I'm still organizing my Github.
 Soon I'll post more practical projects here!

-### Current project
-[Birdder](https://github.com/leandrodaher/birdder) A Simple PHP Blog Based On Twitter

-Birdder is a social network similar to twitter, but in a very simplified blog format with the aim of studying the PHP language, MVC architecture, object orientation and database connection.

 ### Recent repositories
 [Todux](https://github.com/leandrodaher/Todux) Todo App Arquitetura Flux